-We arrived later than planned in Lisbon, thanks to a very typical, but very unfortunate delay, courtesy of Vueling Airlines (Never fly Vueling,but more on that later).
-It did mean however that, once upon our arrival at the hotel, it was the perfect time to get a drink.
-We dumped our bags and headed out.
-But first we had to visit the hotel lounge bar, because we were offered free drinks.
-And after some non free drinks that came after, we actually did head out.
+We arrived later than planned in Lisbon, thanks to a very typical, but very unfortunate delay, courtesy of Vueling Airlines (Never fly Vueling, but more on that later).
+It did mean however, that upon our arrival at the hotel, it was the perfect time to get a drink.
+We dumped our bags and headed out, straight to the hotel lounge bar, because we were offered free drinks.
+Once we consumed our free drinks (And several definitely not free drinks) it was time to head out.
 First destination?
 Why, a bar, of course!

 Lisbon has some wonderful streets to walk through, though I wouldn’t recommend driving.
 Built on top of several hills, the city has a nice variety in scenery and walking pace.
-Lisbon has a decent and cheap transportation system in place, though I dare not say how easy it will be to travel in the city when you’re in a wheelchair, for instance.
+Lisbon has a decent and cheap transportation system in place, though I dare not say it’s easy to travel in the city when you’re in a wheelchair, for instance.

 But back to drinking.
 Lisbon has plenty of bars, restaurants, and live music.
 Also plenty available?
 Drugs.
 I kid not when I say you’ll find drugs dealers on nearly every street.
 So is it unsafe?
 Not by my experience.
 They’ll offer you the goods and if you say no, they’ll move on.
 They have to because there’s police in nearly every street as well.
 So go wild, grab a drink, get something to eat, snort up some cocaine, listen to music, and pass out.
 What?
 I’m not your accountabillibuddy, I don’t have to tell you to be responsible.
 You’re probably an adult, so you can make your own decisions.
 (For real, though: always be a responsible adult, even on vacation)